 We envisage this automation technology becoming mainstream following beta testing and will become search advertising cornerstone going forward.
 Get ahead of the competition today and start using and testing responsive search ads in your Google Ads Campaigns.

 So, what does the future hold?
 The reality is the sky is the limit.
-We are only beginning to see machine learning at work in Google Ads and I have no doubt that machine learning will become a profound influence on search marketing over the coming years.
+We are only beginning to see machine learning at work in Google Ads and I have no doubt that machine learning will become a profound influence on search engine marketing over the coming years.
 So why not try out some of the new features